Mathcamp 2022 will be a residential program! Learn more.

 In the unlikely event that you miss seeing the welcome party immediately, do not leave the airport or station!
 Just call the Mathcamp office, and we will relay your call to the welcome party.
 If you have a cell phone, keep it turned on.
 Also, listen carefully to all announcements made in the terminal: we may try to page you.
 Do not panic: since we know your airline and flight number, we won't miss you.
 We will be waiting for you even if your flight is delayed or arrives late at night.

 Suggestion for all international travelers: We recommend that you include your name and the Mathcamp office number, (888) 371-4159, in a label on each checked bag.
-(If the airline misplaces your luggage, it will be easier for them to call the office than to reach an international phone number.)
+(If the airline misplaces your luggage, it will be easier for them to call our office than to reach you directly on an international phone number.)

-Please call or email us if you have any further questions about arrivals and departures.
+Please email us if you have any further questions about arrivals and departures.